aGhouzlane/tap-room/README.md

 ## Description 📜

 A react application that allows users to add Kegs to a list.
-If users click on a keg, they will be redirected to a selected keg detail page; from there, users can buy pints and pint counter will decrease by 1 each time they click on Buy pint button.
+When users click on a keg in the list, they will be redirected to a selected keg detail page; from there, users can buy pints and pint counter will decrease by 1 each time they click on Buy pint button.

 ## Setup/Installation Requirements 🏗